fbpx

 Eyelid Lift (Blepharoplasty)

-Signs of ageing around the eyes are a common concern and generally first appear as we enter our 30s.
 Many different factors attribute to ageing around the eyes such as genetics, sun exposure and lifestyle factors.

 • Upper Eyelid Surgery: Corrects heavy upper lids and loose skin draping over the upper eyelashes, as well as reducing bulging pockets of fat.
 In severe cases progressive hooding of the skin can also impair vision, making it a medical consideration.